esciencecenter-digital-skills/research-software-support/modules/publication/slides-publication.md

 ## Traditional publishing pipeline

-* Write some code and leave it on your harddrive
+* Write some code and leave it on your hard drive
 * Generate scientific results with it
 * Write a paper about those results
 * Possibly not even mentioning the software at all